Celebrating the power of words and the creative spirit. . .

 The annual Hemingway Distinguished Lecture is presented each July, honoring the month of Ernest Hemingway’s birth and death.

-The lecture will be presented outdoors on the Library’s Donaldson Robb Family Lawn.
-The program will also be livestreamed, and a recording will be available for two weeks upon request.
+The Hemingway Distinguished Lecture will be presented outdoors on the Library’s Donaldson Robb Family Lawn.
+The program will also be livestreamed, and a recording will be available for two weeks.